The Body of Christ

 However, in order to support those in need, we must go beyond simply providing resources—it requires coming together.
 As Brian Fikkert points out in When Helping Hurts, “if we reduce human beings to being simply physical—as Western thought is prone to do—our poverty-alleviation efforts will tend to focus on material solutions.
 But if we remember that humans are spiritual, social, psychological, and physical beings, our poverty-alleviation efforts will be more holistic in their design and execution.”[1]

 Edify helps holistically support the body of Christ in several ways.
-Whether it is education technology training, a discipleship club, or simply gathering as a global Edify team through prayer calls, we remain interconnected.
+Whether it is an education technology training, a discipleship club, or simply gathering as a global Edify team through prayer calls, we remain interconnected.
 By God’s grace, the body of Christ is growing in health and wholeness, one step at a time.
 As we follow God in bringing the entire body of Christ to a place where it can grow, every part is affected for good.
 We become stronger and more united.
 Ultimately, we grow into more than we could have ever thought or imagined.

-To learn more about Edify’s impact around the globe, click here.
+Learn more about Edify’s impact around the globe here.